What is Quantitative Finance?

 Quantitative Finance vs Financial Engineering

 Quantitative finance focuses on the mathematical models used to price securities and measure risk.
 Financial engineering goes one step further to focus on applications and build tools that will implement the results of the models.

 Financial engineering combines the mathematical theory of quantitative finance with computational simulations to make price, trade, hedge, and other investment decisions.

 A quantitative analyst uses mathematical models and applies them to financial markets in order to support the trading and risk management departments that operate in banks and financial institutions.

 A career as a quant requires a strong background in math, with analysts often getting advanced degrees such as a Master’s or Ph.D. in the field.
 These types of jobs are much less common than traditional financial analysts who work across the finance industry.

 - Statistical analysis

 Most large banks and financial institutions have quantitative finance analysts working in either operations or information technology (IT) departments, which means there are numerous career opportunities available.
 Smaller, boutique firms typically don’t have such analysts, so you’ll want to focus on the bulge bracket banks and other large institutions in your career search.

-Thank you for reading this CFI guide to quantitative finance and understanding what it consists of, as well as why it matters to large institutions.
-CFI’s mission is to help you advance your career, and with that goal in mind, these additional resources will be a big help:
+CFI’s mission is to help you advance your career, and with that goal in mind, these additional CFI resources will be a big help: